Building an AI Server with Web Interface and API Programmatic Access

 • Port 80 (HTTP): For initial web access and Certbot's HTTP-01 challenge (which redirects to HTTPS).

-• Port 443 (HTTPS): For secure web access to Open WebUI.
+• Port 443 (HTTPS): For secure web access to static content.

-• Port 8123 (HTTPS/API): For secure external access to the llama.cpp main API.
+• Port 8000 (HTTPS/WebUI): For secure external access to the Open WebUI.

 • Source IP Restriction (where possible): For services or APIs that should only be accessed from known locations, configure rules to only allow connections from specific source IP addresses.

-• No Internal Port Exposure: Do not directly expose internal application ports (like 8080 for Open WebUI or 8123 for llama.cpp's internal listening) to the internet without Nginx as a proxy.
+• No Internal Port Exposure: Do not directly expose internal application ports (like 8080 for Open WebUI or 8001 for `llama.cpp`'s internal listening) to the internet without Nginx as a proxy.
 Nginx acts as the secure gateway.

 Consult the specific router or cloud provider documentation for exact instructions on configuring Access Control Lists (ACLs) or port forwarding rules.